“Little girls, this seems to say

 When finally confronted by the Beast and feeling scared, she realises she means no harm to the Wolf.
 Nor him to her.
 And so, leaving her childhood behind, Rosaleen strays from the path and chooses to remain in The Company of Wolves.
 “If there’s a beast in man then it meets its match in women too.”

-This film by Irish Director, Neil Jordan (Interview with the Vampire) is somewhat dated now, but it’s still Dark, Supernatural and Unique.
+This film by Irish Director, Neil Jordan (Interview with the Vampire) is very special and one I will always love.
+It is Dark, Supernatural and Unique.
 It is bursting with Symbolism and also gives Little Red Riding Hood the chance to Run with the Wolves, rather than being eaten by them or having someone Kill them.
 (Embracing nature rather than feeling threatened by it.)
 Much more exciting, don’t you think?

 If you like this post you may also like my poem about a Werewolf called “Perfect Stranger”